 Charles “plays classical violin with the charisma of a rock star” (Boston Globe).
-He began his violin studies with his mother, and continued them with Kurt Sassmannshaus, Paul Kantor, Brian Lewis and Glenn Dicterow at Juilliard.
+Recipient of the 2018 Leonard Bernstein Award he began violin studies with his mother, and went on to work with Kurt Sassmannshaus, Paul Kantor, Brian Lewis and Glenn Dicterow at Juilliard.
 He has performed as a soloist with orchestras and in recitals in the United States, Europe, Brazil, Russia, China, and Taiwan.

 Charles’ improvisational cross-over abilities on violin, electric violin, and as a vocalist and composer have led him to join the acclaimed ensemble Time for Three and to collaborations with artists such as Peter Dugan, CDZA, Steve Miller, Jesse Colin Young, Jake Shimabukuro, Ray Benson, Michael Gordon, Bang on a Can All-Stars, Savion Glover, Marcelo Gomes, Twyla Tharp, Misty Copeland and Jon Batiste.